-I’ll be honest that I wasn’t too sure on the idea to begin with, being a little out of my comfort zone, but it’s definitely an experience that you must do when visiting the city.
+I’ll be honest that I wasn’t too sure about the idea, to begin with, being a little out of my comfort zone, but it’s definitely an experience that you must do when visiting the city.
 And the food was great.

 Although it sounds a bit weird, it’s actually one of the best food markets that we’ve ever been to.

-Smorgasburg is a weekly market that takes place in Downtown LA on Sundays that showcase food and lifestyle vendors selling their wares.
+Smorgasburg is a weekly market that takes place in Downtown LA on Sundays that showcases food and lifestyle vendors selling their wares.

 From raindrop cakes to ramen burgers you can find a whole range of street food combinations that you never even knew existed.